 Even though Christ can take the sin through the atonement sacrifice on the cross, and the justification He gives us through His resurrection and imputed righteousness, for all who put their faith, the reality does not dampen or weaken that the sin itself is still evil.
 Christians do not tolerate sin.
 The Holy Spirit who resides within us will not tolerate sin in our life.
 He WILL make us uncomfortable.
 If media does make us uncomfortable because it’s related to sin, that’s probably a good indicator.

 Just because the world waters down sin, does not, at any time, mean God views sin differently.

-Scripture does not say wait until we receive knowledge or a “feeling” on what is a sin.
+Scripture does not say wait until we receive a revelation from God or a “feeling” on what is a sin.
 Scripture says RUN to Christ and that Christ, HIS WORD, teaches us what is sinful.
 Evil, darkness, and sin are not hidden from our eyes!
 Yet, we are the ones with scales that need to fall!
 The conviction often happens when we seek, not feelings, but the truth in the Bible.

 At the end of the day, at the end of a person’s life, no one is coming to me and this blog post for their eternity.
 It’s not about what I say, but what Jesus says.
 The Abider who intercedes for us.
 The Comforter who takes all of our accusations of sin through forgiving us and repentance in our soul.